ttadano/alamode/docs/source/tutorial_pages/silicon_ifc.rst

 2. Generate the displacement-force data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the :ref:`tutorial on BaTiO3 <label_tutorial_bto_ifc>`, we used the AIMD calculation
+In :ref:`Tutorial 7.5 <label_tutorial_bto_ifc>`, we used the AIMD calculation
 to generate random configurations, from which we calculated the anharmonic IFCs.

 However, the low-energy region of the potential energy surface (PES) can be sampled more efficiently
-for weakly anharmonic materials.
+for weakly anharmonic materials or materials without imaginary harmonic frequencies.
 Here, we use the harmonic IFCs and perform the independent random sampling from the
 harmonic PES at a given temperature.